List of water speed records: Quicksilver

 The British Quicksilver project is managed by Nigel Macknight.

 The design was initially based on concepts for a rear-sponsoned configuration by Ken Norris, who had worked with the Campbells on their 'Bluebird' designs.
 The design is of modular construction with the main body consisting of a front section with a steel spaceframe incorporating the engine, a Rolls-Royce Spey Mk.101, and the rear section a monocoque extending to the tail.
 The front sponsons are also modules, one of which contains the driver.

 Spirit of Australia II

 Ken Warby, now working with his son David, began build on a new boat powered by a jet engine from a Fiat G.91 to break the record.
 The team conducting a series of trials had, as of 31 August 2019, increased the speed to 407 km/h.
 Earlier in 2003, Ken Warby had built another boat, Aussie Spirit, for a record attempt.

 Ken Warby died in February 2023, with the project, now solely led by David Warby, conducting test runs that May and September at Blowering Dam, with further runs planned in November that year.
 Test runs are continuing as of October 2024, according to David Warby.
-Latest trials in November 2025 have seen the boat reach a speed of 450kmph.
+Latest trials in November 2025 have seen the boat reach a speed of 450 km/h.